-Though people were advised to stay home in the early months of the pandemic, Bloomingdale neighborhood members still retreated to the sanctuary of the park.
-They hosted socially-distanced picnics, yoga classes and smaller celebrations.
+Though people were advised to stay home in the early months of the pandemic, community members still retreated to the park.
+They hosted socially-distanced picnics, art classes and smaller celebrations.

-“It was definitely a safe-haven for me and other people during the pandemic, especially at the beginning,” said Bloomingdale resident Vicky Chao, who’s lived in the neighborhood for eight years.
-“I think it bettered people’s mental health because you could come out here, enjoy the fresh air and stretch your legs when we were all stuck in our homes.
+“It was definitely a safe-haven for me and other people during the pandemic, especially at the beginning,” she said.
+“I think it bettered people’s mental health because you could come out here, enjoy the fresh air and stretch your legs when we were all stuck in our homes.”

 Events like the park’s annual summer film festival costs hundreds of dollars to put on.
 Without donations, community events like this wouldn’t happen.